Maunish-dave/Python_programming/README.md

 This proect is doing things with python which takes hours to do for humans

-This reop is inspired from the book "doing boring things with python".
+This reop is inspired from the book "automate boring things with python".

 This includes stuff like